RisingDuskFTW/unsw-course-recommendations/README.md

 The weekly schedule for COMP3311 consists of two 2-hour lectures, one 90-minute tutorial, and some weeks have a short quiz consisting of four simple theory questions.
 The assignments are almost a joke, taking only a few hours to complete each.
 On the other hand, the exam is fairly tricky considering how easy the rest of the course is, but with enough preparation, this is also fine to handle.

 **Edit 23T1:** From what my friends have told me, the course staff do seem to be making the assingments a little more involved than previously, so the difficulty is probably more of an 🟡 Easy-Medium nowadays.

+### COMP4128 – Programming Challenges

+- Term Taking: 23T3
+- Lecturer in Term Taken: Raveen de Silva
+- Other Lecturers: None
+- Prerequisite: (75+ WAM and COMP3121) or COMP3821
+- Difficulty: 🔴 Very Hard
+- Recommendation: Not Recommended

+COMP4128 is up there as one of the hardest course that the school of CSE has to offer.
+That being said, if you are up for the challenge, this will be one of the most enjoyable courses you can do!
+The content is esssentially Competitive Programming: the course.
+You learn about many techniques to solve interesting problems in speedy time complexities, some of which are taught in COMP3121/3821 but you now have to code up the algorithms.

+The weekly schedule consists of two 2-hour lectures, and the TLB structure reminiscent of the core courses.
+There are 'weekly labs' in the Problem Sets that are released most weeks, but these usually don't have a deadline.
+Still, I recommend working on them consistently so you don't become too bogged down around other assessments and towards the final exam.
+There are three contests, which are a small time frame (usually 3 hours) to solve a set number of problems.
+These usually aren't worth a lot, but give you  taste at what competitive programming is like.
+The final exam is essentially one big long contest with more problems.

+I don't recommend taking this course to the average student, but if you feel like you are a strong programmer, enjoy algorithms and are up for a challenging course, I encourage you to give it a go!

 ### COMP6080 – Web Front-End Programming